 Season 8 comics

-When Willow goes bad that's cause to keep your head down.
-Other times she's a vampire or hopped up on dark magic, but here Buffy's actions are the problem.
-She steals the Scythe in a bid to restore magic, Angel thinks she's a demon so she has the Scythe ready to stake him, and she thinks his son can help by them going to the hell dimension he's from.
-But to do that Willow has to use Blood Magic, Conner's blood, from Willow cutting him open.
+- When Willow goes bad, that's cause to keep your head down.
+Other times, she's a vampire or hopped up on dark magic, but here Buffy's actions are the problem.
+She steals the Scythe in a bid to restore magic, Angel thinks she's a demon so she has the Scythe ready to stake him, and she thinks his son Connor can help by them going to Quortoth, the hell dimension where he spent most of his life.
+But to do that, Willow has to use Connor's blood, so she cuts him open.